Make your money last as long as you do: 5 questions to ask

 2. How much do you want to leave behind?

 If you want to leave a lasting legacy for your family or other heirs, you have to make sure you do not spend it in your own lifetime – without compromising on your own quality of life today.
+A holistic financial planning approach – that considers estate planning alongside your wealth management and tax planning – can prove invaluable here.

 3. How can you get the most from your pensions?